hannamark/4xconvert/po/README.txt

     Download JEMS installer
     Install this version of JBoss to C:\dev\app_servers\jboss-4.0.5.GA  (If you choose another location your profiles.xml file will need to be modified)
-    Copy the postgres jar in to C:\dev\app_servers\jboss-4.0.5.GA\server\default\lib
+    Copy the postgres jar in to C:\dev\app_servers\jboss-4.0.5.GA\server\default\lib Edit C:\dev\app_servers\jboss-4.0.5.GA\server\default\deploy\jbossweb-tomcat55.sar\server.xml to set emptySessionPath="false" in the both occurrences of that setting (the connector on port 8080 and the connector on port 8009)

 Note: the EJB3 deployer used comes from the JEMS installer 1.2.0.GA (http://www.jboss.org/jemsinstaller/downloads/)